jajimenez/energy-es/README.md

 # Energy-ES
-Energy-ES is a desktop application that displays the hourly energy prices for the current day in Spain.
+Energy-ES is a desktop application that displays the hourly energy prices of the current day in Spain.
 The data is provided by the API of Red Electrica.

 - Version: 0.1.0